fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `set` accessor is used to assign a new value to the private field.
 The `value` keyword represents the value being assigned to the property.
 When a new value is assigned to the property, the `set` accessor assigns `value` to the private field.

     > [!NOTE]
-    > Your code doesn't explicitly define the anonymous backing fields (`balance` and `accountType`) for auto-implemented properties.
+    > Your code doesn't explicitly define the anonymous backing fields (`Balance` and `AccountType`) for auto-implemented properties.
 The C# compiler automatically creates these fields for auto-implemented properties.

-1. Notice that the final constructor is still assigning values to the `balance` and `accountType` fields.
+1. Notice that the final constructor is still assigning values to the `Balance` and `AccountType` fields.

     You need to update the constructor to use the new properties instead of the fields.